iutrs/networkmap/README.md

 ## Running the network exploration ##

 ### Prerequisites ###
 The network exploration module of networkmap is written using [Python 2.7](http://www.python.org/).
-It relies on [paramiko](https://github.com/paramiko/paramiko)'s library in order to establish the ssh connections with the devices on the network.
+It relies on the [paramiko](https://github.com/paramiko/paramiko) library in order to establish the ssh connections with the network devices.

 ### Usage ###